Treatment for fainting (syncope) will depend on the type of fainting you experienced, and whether there is an underlying cause for the fainting.

 - avoid medication that can lower your blood pressure, but do not stop taking a prescribed medication unless you are advised to do so by your GP or another qualified healthcare professional who is responsible for your care

-See the Health A-Z topic about Low blood pressure - treatment for more information and advice about orthostatic hypotension.
+See treatment for low blood pressure for more information and advice about orthostatic hypotension.

 Physical counterpressure manoeuvres

 Physical counterpressure manoeuvres are movements that are designed to raise your blood pressure and prevent you losing consciousness.
-One study found that just under a third of people who fainted regularly who were trained in physical counterpressure manoeuvres fainted within a year, compared with half of those who were not trained in using these measures.
+One study found that training in physical counterpressure manoeuvres can reduce fainting in some people.

 Physical counterpressure manoeuvres include: